 It’s a big mistake to give away the ending of your movie in your synopsis.

 Plenty of screenwriting advisers disagree with me.
-For example, in this InkTip article entitled “What a Synopsis is NOT,” Michael Kim recommends, “Spoil the ending in your synopsis.”
+For example, in this InkTip article entitled “Your Synopsis Should Not Be These 3 Things,” Michael Kim recommends, “Spoil the ending in your synopsis.”

 And Allen B. Ury writes in an article for Greenlight My Movie, “Should you reveal your ending?
 Absolutely.”